-Oman has yet to be discovered by tourists.
-A good thing really, because while road tripping around Oman, you will have all the beautiful places to yourself!
-What’s more, camping in Oman is free, making it a perfect country for outdoor enthusiasts.
+While road tripping around Oman, you will have most of the beautiful places in Oman for yourself!
+What’s more, freedom camping in Oman is allowed, making it a perfect country for outdoor enthusiasts.

 This post contains affiliate links.

 Please read my disclosure policy for more information.

 - Camping in Oman

 - Misconception #1: Oman is just one big desert